OguzPastirmaci/oci-gpu-monitoring/README.md

 However, it's possible to [publish custom metrics](https://docs.cloud.oracle.com/iaas/Content/Monitoring/Tasks/publishingcustommetrics.htm) to OCI Monitoring service.
 This repo has the necessary information and the shell script for publishing **GPU temperature, GPU utilization, and GPU memory utilization** from GPU instances to OCI Monitoring service.

-If you have any problems, feel free to create an [issue](https://github.com/OguzPastirmaci/oci-gpu-monitoring/issues).
+If you encounter any problems when following this guide, feel free to create an [issue](https://github.com/OguzPastirmaci/oci-gpu-monitoring/issues).

 ## Prerequisites

 ### IAM Policy
 The script publishes the metrics to the same compartment as the GPU instance being monitored by default.
 You probably have the necessary IAM policy already configured for your user.

-If you plan to use a separate compartment for publishing the metrics, or if you get a message that you don’t have permission or are unauthorized, check with your administrator.
+If you plan to use a separate compartment for publishing the metrics, or if you get a message that you don’t have permission or are unauthorized, check with your tenancy administrator.

-You can find more info in [this link](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/commonpolicies.htm#metrics-publish).
+You can find more info on policies in [this link](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/commonpolicies.htm#metrics-publish).

 ### OCI CLI
-The script uses OCI CLI for uploading the metrics to OCI Monitoring service, so the CLI must be installed in the GPU instance that you want to monitor.
+The script uses OCI CLI for uploading the metrics to OCI Monitoring service, so the CLI must be installed in the GPU instances that you want to monitor.

 You can install the OCI CLI by running the following command: